-Esi Edugyan’s Washington Black is on the 2018 Man Booker Prize shortlist and has been highly praised in reviews.
+Esi Edugyan’s Washington Black won the 2018 Scotiabank Giller Prize, and was shortlisted for the Booker Prize and the Rogers Writers’ Trust Fiction Prize and has been highly praised in reviews.
 The Booker judges said: ‘A book of extraordinary political and racial scope, Washington Black is wonderfully written, extremely imaginative, profoundly engaging’, and the Observer called it ‘Strong, beautiful and beguiling’.

 Washington Black tells the epic story of a young slave who escapes his plantation and travels the world in search of a place to call home.
 Along the way he develops a deep interest in marine biology, deep diving for a rare octopus and eventually coming to London to establish the world’s first aquarium.